breakponchito/DominicanWorkShopParticipant/module_04_add_simple_navigation/README.md

 Copy the following files to your application into the webapp folder: catalogAdmin.xhtml, editBook.xhtml and insertBook.xhtml

 You will need additional classes to your project that are also provided on the folders: converter, service.
 Copy those files on a specific package on your project and then build and deploy your application, you will see more functionality to your application.
-Here the examples:
+Here are the examples:

 ![Admin View](img/adminView.png)